TylerYep/stanfordkarel/README.md

 Everything important is located in `stanfordkarel/`.

 - Python 3.5+ is required because of `importlib.util.module_from_spec`
+- Python 3.6+ is required for f-strings.
+- Python 3.7+ is required for type annotations.
 - `stanfordkarel/` is the exported package, which contains all of the available functions and commands for students to use.
 - `karel_application.py` is responsible for loading student code and displaying it to the screen.